What is a gifted deposit and how to use it to buy a house

 Who can gift a deposit for a mortgage?

-Mortgage lenders prefer the gift to come from parents or grandparents because it is more likely to be a legitimate no-strings-attached gift and a low money laundering risk.
-But other family members and parties can gift a deposit.
+The most common source of gifted deposits is from parents and grandparents, but other family members and parties can gift a deposit.
+Mortgage lenders prefer the gift to come from parents or grandparents because it is more likely to be a legitimate, no-strings-attached gift and therefore pose a low money laundering risk.
+Aunts, uncles, cousins and friends are less widely accepted by mortgage lenders, but some will consider them.

 What are the tax implications?

-Parents get a £3,000 annual allowance each.
-They can also carry forward any unused allowance from the previous year so if they combined two years’ allowance they could gift £12,000 to their child tax free.
+A mortgage deposit gift from parents or anyone else can be gifted tax-free.
+Everyone is allowed to gift up to £3,000 a year tax free, so your parents get a £3,000 annual allowance each.
+They can also carry forward any unused allowance from the previous year, so if they combined two years’ allowance they could gift £12,000 tax-free.

-Gifting more than that would be tax free at the time of the donation, known as a Potentially Exempt Transfer, but it could become subject to inheritance tax in the future.
+Gifting more than that would be tax-free at the time of the donation, known as a Potentially Exempt Transfer, but it could become subject to inheritance tax in the future.

-For it to remain tax free the person gifting must live for seven years after making the donation.
-If they don’t it could be taxed if the value of their estate, including any non-exempt gifts, is worth more than £325,000.
+For it to remain tax-free, the person gifting must live for seven years after making the donation.
+If they don’t, it could be taxed if the value of their estate, including any non-exempt gifts, is worth more than £325,000.
 Inheritance tax is charged at a rate of 40% on the value of the estate above £325,000.

 See what family mortgages you're eligible for

-With so many different mortgages and guarantor schemes out there, it can be tricky and time-consuming to work out what is right for your family.
+With so many different mortgages and guarantor schemes out there, it can be tricky and time-consuming to work out what is right for you and your family.
 When you create a free plan on our homebuyer platform, you can see all the family mortgage schemes you're eligible for, including gifted deposit options.